White puzzle with missing pieces revealing You Can Do It message on red table

 First, keep in mind that many of the most selective schools also offer the most generous financial aid packages, with many meeting 100% of your demonstrated need.
 It may seem inconceivable, but if you're accepted into a school like Harvard, Vanderbilt, Yale, or Duke, you can almost certainly afford to go!
 Granted, in some cases, even meeting 100% of a student’s stated financial need still isn’t quite enough.
 (Pro tip: These colleges don’t include loans for low-income students in their financial aid packages.)
 But there are solutions to these issues as well, starting with talking to the college’s financial aid office to explain your situation and perhaps even appeal your financial aid package.

-Next, applying to a litany of scholarships through local organizations (where the competition isn’t usually as steep) and online increases your odds of alleviating the financial burden of college.
+Next, applying for a litany of scholarships through local organizations (where the competition isn’t usually as steep) and online increases your odds of alleviating the financial burden of college.
 Moreover, deciding to commute to a college if it is close enough rather than becoming a residential student helps cut major corners when it comes to cost.
 Taking up a summer job and/or part-time work during the semester could also help lower your college costs.

 Then there are those widely feared facets of the financial package: student loans.
 But don’t be disillusioned by the negative rap loans get!
 They can be critical assets in attending the school of your dreams—if used correctly.
-For example, choosing a federal subsidized loan (one that does not accrue interest while you are in school) helps build credit and gives you the leniency to begin paying the debt after the six-month post-graduation grace period.
-Although deciding to take out a loan is another serious financial decision you should make with your family, it's an option that can help you overcome undermatching due to finances.
+For example, choosing a federal subsidized loan (one that does not accrue interest while you are in school) helps build credit and also gives you leniency to begin paying the debt after the six-month post-graduation grace period.
+Although taking out a loan is another serious financial decision you should make with your family, it's an option that can help you overcome undermatching due to finances.

 You are not alone

 The college experience is a lot to take in.
 Not only do you have to restart your life in a new place, but this new place might be far from home, or it might be the kind of community you aren’t accustomed to.
-These daunting factors may also lead a student to attend an undermatching college—as they choose a “safer” school that’s closer to home, where all their friends are going, etc. Although the more comfortable college choice may seem quite tempting, clinging to the familiar is not a good a reason to let go of your dream school.
+These daunting factors may also lead a student to attend an undermatching college—as they choose a “safer” school that’s closer to home, where all their friends are going, etc. Although the more comfortable college choice may seem quite tempting, clinging to the familiar is not a good reason to let go of your dream school.
 The entirety of college will be an unfamiliar experience—and this is the beauty of the next four years.
 You'll encounter people from a wide array of backgrounds, perspectives, and beliefs who are all facing the same fears.

 Having the courage to step out of your comfort zone and field this unmarked territory only builds character.
 Markers of familiarity such as cultural groups, first-generation student programs, and friends from similar socioeconomic backgrounds can also make the college transition a bit more manageable.
 It's better to welcome this change rather than undermatching to shy away from it.